-- Detection/Prevention of Substance Abuse: 1 hour
+- Competence Issues: 1 hour

 California's process for tracking education and reporting compliance is different from most other states.
 California does not track your CLE credit hours.
 Records of earned MCLE credit are maintained by the member and reported to the State Bar of California at the end of the compliance period.
 (Go to Compliance Information for details on reporting.)